Get insider access

 5. Best Boom Mic Earbuds For Gaming

 Unfortunately, they don't have sound customization features.
 They're also best suited for quiet areas since they don't isolate you from much sound, and the mic has mediocre noise handling.
-If you're concerned about noise, the Turtle Beach Battle Buds also come equipped with a boom mic, and it's better at separating your voice from ambient sound, so you can be understood even with some noise in the background.
+If you're concerned about noise, the Turtle Beach Battle Buds also come equipped with a boom mic, which is better at separating your voice from ambient sound, so people will understand you even with some noise in the background.
 However, they have a very muddy profile and aren't as well-built.

 See our review